jyrkioraskari/IFCtoLBD/IFCtoLBD_Python/examples.md

 ```

-### Jet a JSON array of elements and their geometry in the OBJ notation
+### Get  elements and their geometry as an object array

 ```
 # !/usr/bin/env python3